 - Parents and Community Members - we are always looking for volunteers to help with our partnership team that supports PLTW in many ways: clubs, guest speakers, mentoring, job shadowing, internships, etc. If you are interested in getting involved, please contact

-A course that helps students understand the field of engineering/engineering technology.
-Exploring various technology systems and manufacturing processes help students learn how engineers and technicians use math, science and technology in an engineering problem solving process to benefit people.
-The course also includes concerns about social and political consequences of technological change.
+Through problems that engage and challenge, students explore a broad range of engineering topics including mechanisms, the strength of structure and materials, and automation.
+Students develop skills in problem-solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
+This course helps students understand the field of engineering/engineering technology.
+Exploring various technology systems and manufacturing processes helps students learn how engineers and technicians use math, science, and technology in an engineering problem-solving process to benefit people.

 Scholarship and Award Information